Javascript is not enabled.

 Courtesy Randi Bryant

-There's no wrong way to celebrate.
-Randi Bryant from San Francisco turned 50 in December but postponed celebrating due to COVID-19.
-She's now planning to celebrate her birthday and Juneteenth this month with a girls’ trip to Mexico with about 40 friends.
-The group will reflect on the day, release lanterns in honor of their ancestors and discuss how to continue moving the journey forward, Bryant says.
+There’s no wrong way to celebrate.
+Randi Bryant from San Francisco turned 50 in December 2020 but postponed celebrating for six months due to COVID-19.
+In June 2021, she celebrated her birthday and Juneteenth with a girls’ trip to Mexico with about 40 friends.
+The group reflected on the day and released lanterns in honor of their ancestors.
+She says they discussed this journey to freedom and how to continue moving the journey forward.

 3. Support Black-owned businesses

-One of the top ways people say they will mark Juneteenth is by supporting Black-owned businesses, according to a May 2021 poll conducted by Branded Research.
+According to a 2021 poll conducted by Branded Research, people planned to mark Juneteenth by supporting Black-owned businesses.
 Any product or service you need can be found and purchased through a Black-owned business.
-Here are a few options on where to buy Black-owned home goodsapparelskin care and wines recommended by Sisters from AARP, the newsletter celebrating Black women.
+Here are a few options on where to buy home goodsapparelskin care products, hats and wines recommended by Sisters from AARP, the newsletter celebrating Black women.

-Educating yourself about Juneteenth is just the first step; it's also important to spread the word and educate others.
-That same Harris Poll also found that 33 percent of Americans were “not at all aware” of Juneteenth.
-Karen Arrington, 62, from Marlboro, Maryland, who is a goodwill ambassador to Sierra Leone, a CEO and a philanthropist, says she's intentional about having open conversations about Black history and pushing for actions through her advocacy for Black youth.
-During these meetings, “we have long, sometimes uncomfortable conversations where [people] say, ‘Well, we support you,’ but what does that mean?
-Telling me you support me is one thing, but you've got to take action, because otherwise you become complicit,” Arrington says.
+Educating yourself about Juneteenth is just the first step; it’s also important to spread the word and educate others.
+Six in 10 Americans knowing “a lot” or “some” about Juneteenth, means there’s still work to do.
+Karen Arrington, 64, from Upper Marlboro, Maryland, who is an ambassador, CEO and philanthropist, says she’s intentional about having open conversations about Black history.
+She says she has “long, sometimes uncomfortable conversations where [people] say, ‘Well, we support you,’ but what does that mean?
+Telling me you support me is one thing, but you’ve got to take action, because otherwise you become complicit,” Arrington says.

 Bryant says everyone should start with their own sphere of influence by advocating for recognition of Juneteenth — for example, if your workplace or school does not have the holiday off, question why.
 “There's no reason that Fourth of July should receive greater prominence than Juneteenth,” Bryant says.